thirumurthis/Learnings/K8s/K8S_cert_prep.md

 ##### To check the status of deployed pod

-- The status of the pod `ContainerCreating`
+- The status of the pod 'Pending` or `ContainerCreating`
 ```
 C:\thiru\learn\k8s\certs\prog1>kubectl get pods
 NAME        READY   STATUS              RESTARTS   AGE